 Another trend to keep an eye on is the continually changing retail formats through the blurring of sectors and proliferation of on-demand fulfilment.
-As the ‘maker movement’ and the ‘sharing economy’ gain in importance, it is getting harder to clearly define what a retailer is and does.
+As the ‘maker movement’ and the ‘sharing economy’ continue to gain importance, it is getting harder to clearly define what a retailer is and does.
 To affirm their relevancy, retailers need to satisfy consumers’ on-demand mind-set.

-Number three is the transformative possibilities from living with exponential technologies, both in the store and beyond.
-Technologies such as artificial intelligence (AI), machine learning (ML), smart devices, robots, sensors and virtual reality (VR) are already changing consumers’ perceptions and behaviours, with massive disruption anticipated over the next few years.
+Impossible to ignore are the transformative possibilities from exponential technologies, both in the store and beyond.
+Artificial intelligence (AI), machine learning (ML), smart devices, robots, sensors, augmented reality (AR) and virtual reality (VR) are already changing consumers’ perceptions and behaviours, with massive disruption anticipated over the next few years.
 These technologies will continue to make their mark – for SMBs like yours, they can help liberate resources better directed to growth activities.

-As we’re beginning to see, e-commerce is quickly transitioning from being an important part of every business, towards being the business.
+As we’re seeing, e-commerce is quickly transitioning from being an important part of every business, towards being the business.

 Future-proofing your e-commerce strategy

 Getting the right e-commerce platform in place that meets the future plans and demands of your business and your customers is one of the most important considerations for any business today.

 Many e-commerce platforms now provide full integration between many existing and/or legacy systems.
 Instead of just powering the website, an e-commerce platform can be woven throughout the business, enabling brands to have full visibility into all their marketing, sales and customer behaviour metrics.

 Integration can be also versatile and adaptable, ensuring that even the fastest growing digital businesses can manage the challenges of scale without the pain of multiple upgrades, which can be expensive and slow the business down.